adstuart/azure-privatelink-dns-microhack/README.md

 ## Task 2 :  Verify default behaviour or On-Premises client/mgmt VM

-Run a quick nslookup from your *onprem-client-vm* VM, and notice that it receives back the public IP for your SQL server.
+Run a quick nslookup from your *onprem-mgmt-vm* VM, and notice that it receives back the public IP for your SQL server.
 Also note the DNS server being used is 192.168.0.4 - the On-Premises DNS Server in your topology (*onprem-dns-vm* VM).

 ![image](images/13.PNG)